Garden City, NY Juvenile Crimes

 What happens during a juvenile case?

 First, a prosecutor will file a petition against the child that describes the acts he or she is accused of committing.
 In New York, a juvenile delinquency case trial is called a “fact-finding hearing.”
 It is similar to a criminal trial, though there is no jury present.
 During these trials, a judge will decide if the child committed the crime described in the petition.
 If the judge finds substantial evidence supporting the petition, the court will schedule a dispositional hearing and order the Probation Department to investigate the juvenile’s home and school behavior.
 Sometimes, a judge will order a mental evaluation.
 When this happens, the juvenile will be detained or released into the custody of a guardian until the dispositional hearing takes place.
-A dispositional hearing is where a juvenile is either sentenced as a delinquent (in need of supervision, treatment, or confinement) or is released to the guardian with or without court supervision.
+A dispositional hearing is where a juvenile is either sentenced as a delinquent (in need of supervision, treatment, or placement) or is released to the guardian with or without court supervision.

 Juveniles must have an attorney

 As in most states, a juvenile must have an attorney present representing his or her interests.
-It is paramount to hire an attorney who has your child’s best interests in mind, which is why KCS Law are ready to fight for your family.
+It is paramount to hire an attorney who has your child’s best interests in mind, which is why KCS Law is ready to fight for your family.
 If a parent or guardian cannot afford to hire representation, the court will assign a lawyer to represent the client free of cost.
 If this applies to you, you must provide the court with supporting documentation demonstrating that you do not have the money to retain a private attorney.
 The court may grant your request at its discretion.

-Contact an attorney that cares
+Contact an attorney who cares

 Free Consultation - 24/7 Service